cfclrk/env/README.md

 Unset environment variables with the given NAMES.

 NAMES is a list of environment variable names which may or may not be currently set.
-This function removes each given name from `process-environment` if it is set.
+This function removes each name from `process-environment` if it is set.

 ```emacs-lisp
 (env-unset-names '("FOO" "BAR"))